ChocLang/ChocolateLanguage/README.md

 ## Documentation

-The Chocolate Documentation is currently a work in progress.
+The Chocolate documentation is currently a work in progress.